symfony-si/symfony-docs-sl/components/dependency_injection/workflow.rst

 with a :doc:`Configuration object </components/config/definition>` also stored in the bundle's ``DependencyInjection`` directory.

-Compiler passes to allow Interaction between Bundles
+Compiler Passes to Allow Interaction between Bundles
 ----------------------------------------------------

 :ref:`Compiler passes <components-dependency-injection-compiler-passes>` are